Best Cheap Running Shoes

 A Saucony Kinvara review by Runner's World concludes that the already well-regarded shoe is getting better every year.
 This version promises improved durability, with extra rubber on the outsole and a redesigned mesh upper with a more plush collar (the rim that surrounds the ankle).
 The magazine declares the Saucony Kinvara 5 a "responsive ride" and names it an Editor's Choice.

-The Saucony Kinvara 5 (starting at $63, Amazon) also garners cheers from consumers.
+The Saucony Kinvara 5 (starting at $63) also garners cheers from consumers.
 At Amazon and Road Runner Sports, reviewers comment on the shoe's sturdier mesh upper and improved forefoot flexibility.
 One runner who logged 80 miles before posting a review says the shoes hold up well in a variety of training runs, ranging from long distance and speed work to hard-packed trails and runs in mud/ice.

 Other reviews, including an expert appraisal in the Running Times, laud the new Pro-Lock lacing system, which wraps mid-foot and provides a secure yet flexible fit.
 One reviewer mentions that it took him a few runs to get used to the lacing.
 Overall users are impressed with the comfort of this shoe.